-Salado is a small village in central Bell County, Texas, and home to the oldest continually operating hotel in the state, Stagecoach Inn (a former stop on route of the Chisholm Trail).
-Salado is rich in Texas history, with just fewer than 20 locations listed on the ‘National Register of Historical Places’ and known for its many bed and breakfasts.
-Salado’s Main Street offers a large number of charming shops and delicious cafes and restaurants.
-Here, one can take a carriage tour, visit a winery or sculpture garden or peruse Salado’s myriad art, books, clothing, furniture or candy shops.
-Salado is also known for its yearly Christmas Stroll.
+Salado is a small village in central Bell County, Texas, and home to the oldest hotel to be kept continuously operating in the state, Stagecoach Inn.
+Salado is rich in Texas history, with just fewer than 20 of the locations there listed on the National Register of Historical Places; it’s also known for a great many bed and breakfasts.
+Main Street offers a large number of charming shops, as well as delicious cafes and restaurants.
+Here, you can take a carriage tour, visit a winery or sculpture garden, or peruse myriad art, clothing, furniture or candy stores.

-The town of Gonzales is a charming, historic small town in the southeast region of the state.
-Gonzales offers a variety of picturesque, enchanting bed and breakfasts and inns, as well as a plethora of museums including the Old Jail Museum and the Pioneer Village Living History Center.
-In the town, popular attractions include antique and specialty shops, paddling trails down the Guadalupe River and Palmetto State Park.
-The park contains a small lake, many bogs, picnic locations and barbecue pits and the San Marcos River runs through it.
-Every October, the town holds the ‘Come and Take it Festival,’ celebrating Texas’ fight for independence.
+Gonzales is a charming and historic small town in the southeast region of the state.
+Gonzales offers a variety of enchanting bed and breakfasts and inns, as well as a selection of museums, including the Old Jail Museum and the Pioneer Village Living History Center.
+Other popular attractions include antique and specialty shops, paddling trails down the Guadalupe River, and the Palmetto State Park.
+The park contains a small lake, picnic locations and barbecue pits, while the San Marcos River runs through it.
+Every October, the town holds the Come and Take It Festival, celebrating the Texan fight for independence.

 Fort Stockton is named after Robert F. Stockton, a United States commodore who, in the Mexican-American War, aided the capture of California.
 It’s a town built around Comanche Springs, one of the greatest sources of spring water in the state.
 Today, it’s also home to several historic museums, fort tours, and quaint coffee and wine-tasting shops.